Athaodam/essays/README.md

 # Design & approaches

 Our project uses a mix of theories and methods from the disciplines of ==ethnobotany=={Q841408}, ==food studies=={Q3232953}, and ==medical anthropology=={Q1779521}.
 In order to capture individual thoughts, experiences, and perceptions of people with the plants around them we conducted semi-structured interviews.
 We asked people to explain to us their foraging habits, the different plant species they encounter, and how they use them.
 When possible, we accompanied these people to collect ==botanical specimens== {Q120431565} of the plants they were describing.
 We visited the protected Monk Community Forest, where we spoke to and were guided by several monks living there to better understand plants which abundantly grew around them.
-What we unearthed were
+We hosted a "forage and feast" field trip with several local students from the ==Enfants du Mékong== {Q29378729} school, where

+At a glance:
++ Conducted 50 semi-structured interviews with people living across Oddar Meanchey Province in Khmer with live English field translation
++ Created a Plant Planet Plate Garden
++ Hosted 1 "Forage and Feast" field trip with Enfants du Mékong
++ Built 2 plant presses from local materials for the Agri-Tech Centre
++
++ Prepared

 # Our Team

 **Ashley Thuthao Keng Dam (they/them/theirs)**
-Dr. Ashley Thuthao Keng Dam
+Ashley Thuthao Keng Dam is a Khmer and Vietnamese American medical anthropologist, ethnobotanist, and food writer.
+As a National Geographic Society explorer, Thao

 **Muneezay Jaffery (she/her/hers)**